Allvp-Research/Fintech-research/README.md

 # Fintech
-ALLVP's research on the fintech industry

-Welcome to the Fintech part of ALLVP Research.
+Welcome to the Fintech part of ALLVP Research!
 Help us keep it updated: cnovene@allvp.vc